siriusctrl/UniPublic/CS/week8.md

   - It easy to prioritise the the services on your own ISP
   - ==In the case of explicit prioritisation, the differentiated services header can be used to define classes of traffic==
   - Useful in an office building with a network that carries both internet and telephony traffic

-- MultiProtocol Label switching

-  - Widely deployed virtual circuit network layer protocol below the internet sublayer
-  - Primary purpose is quality of service
-  - Popular with businesses that want to connect multiple sites and phone companies carrying voice traffic
-  - But expensive